 We encourage you to share photos, videos, and stories of your fieldwork with family, friends, and social media.
-However, all information and data gathered is the intellectual property of Deakin University's Blue Carbon Lab.
-Co-opting or plagiarism of data is strictly prohibited.
+However, all data gathered are the intellectual property of Deakin University's Blue Carbon Lab.
+Coopting or plagiarism of data is strictly prohibited.